Audio Registers

 FF24 — NR50: Master volume & VIN panning

-Sound Channel 1 — Pulse with wavelength sweep
+Sound Channel 1 — Pulse with period sweep

 FF10 — NR10: Channel 1 sweep

-On each tick, the new wavelength Lt+1 is computed from the current one Lt as follows:
+• Individual step: On each iteration, the new period Lt+1 is computed from the current one Lt as follows:

-In addition mode, if the wavelength would overflow (i.e. Lt+1 is strictly more than $7FF), the channel is turned off instead.
-This occurs even if sweep iterations are disabled by n = 0.
+In addition mode, if the period value would overflow (i.e. Lt+1 is strictly more than $7FF), the channel is turned off instead.
+This occurs even if sweep iterations are disabled by the pace being 0.

-Note that if the wavelength ever becomes 0, the wavelength sweep will never be able to change it.
-For the same reason, the wavelength sweep cannot underflow the wavelength (which would turn the channel off).
+Note that if the period ever becomes 0, the period sweep will never be able to change it.
+For the same reason, the period sweep cannot underflow the period (which would turn the channel off).

 FF11 — NR11: Channel 1 length timer & duty cycle

 This register controls both the channel’s length timer and duty cycle (the ratio of the time spent low vs. high).
-However, the selected duty cycle also alters the phase, although the effect is hardly noticeable.
+The selected duty cycle also alters the phase, although the effect is hardly noticeable except in combination with other channels.

 0012.5 %